All the classic flavors of buffalo wings stuffed into eggs. It makes the perfect appetizer to serve at your next party or game day!

 Top with the optional blue cheese crumbles and sliced celery and serve!
 You can make these ahead of time, just store them in the fridge till you are ready to serve.

-Preparing the Eggs
+Tips for Preparing the Eggs

 The eggs that you use won’t matter much, but personally I only buy cage-free organic eggs.
 The organic part is important, as well as what the chickens are fed.
 The cage-free part is my own personal preference, because I’m a huge animal lover.
 I am VERY much against caging up animals or treating them poorly!
 All animals should be allowed to roam freely.